anggaIpomz/data_pipeline/README.md

 During the transformation process, the quantity column will be multiplied by the unit price column to calculate the subtotal column.

 ### Load
-Finally, the newly formatted data will be loaded into a single CSV file.
+Finally, the newly formatted data will be loaded into sqlite database.

 ## Prerequisites
 - Python 3.x